labcodes/django-react-boilerplate/README.EN.md

 ## Configuring Webpack

 Webpack is a library used to compile static resources: scripts, images and style sheets, including the SASS and LESS formats for example.
-It watches and compiles these resources so that they can be delivered directly to the browser based on a configuration file.
+It monitors and compiles these resources so that they can be delivered directly to the browser based on a configuration file.

 Besides Webpack itself, we are going to install the [Webpack Bundle Tracker](https://github.com/ezhome/webpack-bundle-tracker) plugin to register the status of what Webpack is doing.